← Back to Insights

 "Facing another building" can mean a wide avenue view, a narrow courtyard, a bedroom facing a brick wall, or windows aligned directly with another apartment.
 A weak view can be acceptable.
 A home that makes you feel watched, dim, or boxed in every day is a different kind of decision.

-Residential windows, office windows, hotels, terraces, rooftops, service areas, and blank walls all behave differently.
+Residential windows, offices, hotels, terraces, rooftops, service areas, and blank walls create different privacy patterns.

 A kitchen window may be manageable.
-A primary bedroom with direct window alignment can feel more intrusive.
-A living room with poor privacy can change how often the room is used openly.
+A primary bedroom or main living room with direct window alignment is more serious.

 When Facing Another Building May Be Acceptable